Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

     image("imgs/Common-File-Types.png"),
   ),
   [
-    The UNIX system uses _magic numbers_#footnote[These are stored at the beginning to indicate the file type] for some but not all.
+    The Unix system uses _magic numbers_#footnote[These are stored at the beginning to indicate the file type] for some but not all.
 Also the file extensions are basically useless for the OS and just there help us mere mortals.

     These extensions may or may not even be used by the applications that create or read these files.
   ],